 In conclusion, cranberry juice from the grocery store won’t be able to treat a UTI, but it won’t hurt, either.
 Cranberry juice offers hydration and possibly washes bacteria from the body more effectively, but the active ingredient will be long gone by the time it reaches the urethral region.

 *Reviewed and approved by Dr. Rob Lapporte

-If you think you have UTI symptoms, get the UTI Test Kit now and get a prescription if appropriate within just minutes…without ever leaving your home!
-Please also check out our tests for flu, strep and anemia.
+If you think you have UTI symptoms, buy our telemedicine consultations for UTI now and get a prescription if appropriate within just minutes…without ever leaving your home!
+Also check out our telemedicine consultations for flu, strep and anemia.